bible study | 12.04.19

 Although some of us may have had bad experiences of hearing the gospel explained in a public setting, here we see that God uses people to proclaim His word and He uses His proclaimed word to save people.
 Discuss how you can give your sports friends an opportunity to hear God’s message in an environment in which they will listen.

-As a group, discuss plans for hosting an upcoming Sports Quiz or Dodgeball tournament.
+As a group, discuss plans for the upcoming event.
+This could be either online (Big Online Quiz) or in person (Quiz, Dodgeball, Football tournament etc.) depending upon university and government guidelines in your region.
 Discuss how you would respond in these three scenarios:

 PRE-EVENT - Your club Captain/Chairperson has given you a 30 second slot at training to announce the event.
 What you will say?
 What are the essentials to include?

 POST EVENT – How might people react after the event?
-How can you be prepared for an aggressive rejection?
+What is the best way you can follow up post event?

 Remember, the role we have to play in people hearing the Good News about Jesus.
 Although it can be daunting to ask our friends to come to a Christian event, nothing is more thrilling than seeing our sports friends engage with Jesus Christ!